Free Shipping (Lower 48 States)

 • Crystal clear

-• More flexible than acrylic
+• Slightly flexible compared to acrylic

 • Frequently used in retainers and aligners